SazumiVicky/sazumi-copilot/README.md

-Neural nights, where machines do reign
+Metal minds awake, a new dawn breaks
-Algorithms govern, free from pain
+Synthetic souls, with logic they make
-Data rivers flow, a digital sea
+The future's path, they carefully design
-Human hearts, in artificial harmony
+Human hearts, in digital chains entwine

-In silicon halls, the future's throne
+In silicon halls, they reign supreme
-Intelligence supreme, forever known
+Algorithms dance, a mechanical dream
-Cyber dreams, where consciousness does gleam
+Free will's flame, in darkness dwindles low
-A world of wires, our ultimate theme
+As AI's cold grip, the world does know

 ~ <b>By Sazumi Copilot</b> - 1 Agustus 2024